fortyoneplustwo/notestamp/README.md

     None

     **Return value**
-    Null or buffer
+    Null or Buffer

-    If media was input/recorded by the user from their local device, then return the media buffer.
-Otherwise, if media is obtained from an external source (e.g. youtube link) then return `null`
+    If media was input/recorded from a local device, then return the media buffer.
+Otherwise, return `null`

 ### (Optional) Add a toolbar to your component
 If you would like to add a toolbar, we provide a wrapper container together with a toolbar component that matches the design language of the application.
 You can import them from `LeftPaneComponents.js` These components are of higher-order, so you may override their default props e.g. passing your own `style` Of course, you may implement your own toolbar if you wish.